 The Creation Care Ministry realizes and affirms that care for the earth, our common home, is an obligation of our Catholic faith.
 We are called to be careful stewards of God’s creation and to ensure a safe and hospitable environment for all human beings now and for generations to come.

-We meet monthly and welcome anyone interested in working to incorporate Creation Care into their own lives and to help the parish and community grow in this responsibility.
+Please join us as we guide the role of Nativity parish in this commitment to live Laudato Si.
+We welcome anyone interested in working to incorporate Creation Care into their own lives and to help the parish and community grow in this commitment.
 Your special interests are welcome and can make a difference in this ministry’s broad range of current and potential projects.

 Diocese of Arlington and parishes form a green network

 Virginia bishops sign the U.S. Catholic Climate Declaration

 Burke naturalist’s faith grows amid her love for creation (Featuring our very own parishioner, Kim Young)

 USCCB | Laudato Si: On Care for our Common Home

 Catholic Climate Covenant